NintendoLink07/MythicIOGrabber/README.md

 ![Screenshot 2023-09-24 191805](https://github.com/NintendoLink07/MythicIOGrabber/assets/3246525/56112352-aba2-4fd4-b92e-ba27d0e4ed80)

-Also shows if there's no raider.io installed, since it improves the experience immensely.
+Also shows if there's no raider.io installed, since it improves the experience immensely. <br>
 If raider.io is installed BUT there's no data about the applicant (they've done no keys this season) then it shows the "No raider.io data" string.

 ![Screenshot 2023-09-24 195747](https://github.com/NintendoLink07/MythicIOGrabber/assets/3246525/ca1e27f3-3c89-441e-abdb-de7857f72c56)